Mapping Species Distributions

 5. Note that a blind contact form is attached to each photo in the E-Flora photo gallery that allows people to contact you without revealing your email address.
 Your email address will not be displayed in the photo gallery.
 Photos used in our introduction pages provide email address links only with permission.

 6. Note that any photos that are published on the web are open to photo theft, and this includes photos on E-Flora BC.
 We aim to protect your photos through automatic reduction of the resolution of each photo you submit in order to render them unusable.
-However, we do not use photo blocks to prevent copying, simply because these are so easy to work around using screen captures.
-There are many articles on the web about protecting photos, and how this is very difficult, if not impossible, to do.
-Read more here.
+We also use photo blocks to make it more difficult to copy an image, Read more about blocks here.

 E-Flora BC: An initiative of the Spatial Data Lab, Department of Geography UBC, and the UBC Herbarium.